Analyzing your prompt, please hold on...

 AddPattern(), where various colored polygons are combined to create a complex fill pattern.
 The AddPattern() method adds a <pattern> element configuration to the builder.
 The pattern is given an identifier stars.
 Subsequently, this pattern is applied to a rectangle element using the Fill() method with PaintServerId("stars"), which references the previously defined pattern.

 The following C# code example demonstrates how to create SVG patterns and apply them to shapes within the document.
-The code showcases the “builder within a builder” approach, which uses multiple builder classes, where one builder is nested within another to facilitate the construction of complex objects or structures and provide a modular and structured approach to SVG document creation:
+The code showcases the “builder within a builder” approach, which uses nested builder classes to facilitate the construction of complex objects and provides a modular, structured approach to SVG document creation:

 1using Aspose.Svg.Builder;